 - Employment within the beauty therapy industry, spas and cruise ships

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

 You will receive an automated email confirming that we have received your application.

 Recruitment for this course is in two stages:

-Stage 1: You will be invited to an information session.
-This session may last up to two hours.
+Stage 1: You will be invited to an information session via Microsoft Teams.
+This session may last up to an hour.

 At this stage, you will be given:

 - course content